EU Concours

-Concours or EU concours is a recruitment competition and examination to select staff to all institutions of the European Union.
+Concours or EU Concours is a "recruitment competition and examination to select staff to all institutions of the European Union".

 Explanation of open competition

-According to the web site of the European Personnel Selection Office, whose mission is to organise and administer open competitions to select staff for recruitment to all institutions of the EU, all permanent staff for the EU institutions are recruited through open competitions (commonly referred to as concours in all languages, originally referring to the French public administration's recruitment exams).
+According to the web site of the European Personnel Selection Office, whose mission is to organise and administer open competitions to select staff for recruitment to all institutions of the EU.

 Number of applicants

-These attract a very considerable number of applicants from all over Europe.

 Permanent positions

 Passing the competition is the principal way to become a permanent official in an EU institution.
 Other smaller competitions may provide an entry route to the select few.

 Temporary positions

 Regarding non-permanent jobs like temporary agents, a similar selection takes place.

 Open competitions

 EU open competitions are published in the C series of the Official Journal (OJ) of the European Union.

 Specific conditions

 The OJ gives the specific conditions and requirements for each published competition, along with an indication of the number of posts available.

 A third level diploma is normally required, and EU citizenship.
 Candidates must have at least two EU languages: both a 'main language', which can be any of the 24 EU languages, and a 'second language', which must be English, German, or French.
 The concours tests both languages.

-There are usually 3 stages to each competition.